department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### Form submission status in My VA

-{% include component-example.html alt="Screen shots of 3 MyVA status cards." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/myva-status-cards.png" caption="Three Card component variations used to convey status of someone's submission in MyVA for Benefits applications." reverse="true" %}
+{% include component-example.html alt="Screen shots of 3 My VA status cards." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/myva-status-cards.png" caption="Three Card component variations used to show the status of someone's submission in My VA for Benefits applications." reverse="true" %}

 ## How to design and build